Robert Roth (activist): Students for a Democratic Society

 On September 15, 1969, Roth, along with seven other men and women, was arrested for refusing to stop passing out anti-war pamphlets to motorists.
 Roth, then 19 years old, was charged with obstructing traffic and disorderly conduct.
 He was fined $100.
 After his release Roth resumed his work as a member of the NAS on September 17, 1969.
 He continued discussing plans for activities in Chicago.
 The Chicago demonstration was discussed as an opportunity to bring their politics to the streets in order to topple the system.

 Weatherman had emerged from SDS by late 1969.
 They sent Roth to Chicago where he noticed the heavy police presence.
-SDS applied for demonstration permits for a demonstration and march on October 11 of 1969 and held a conference at city hall.
+SDS applied for demonstration permits for a demonstration and march on October 11, 1969, and held a conference at city hall.
 Roth noted that the deputy mayor would not commit to providing a permit, but assured the people that this demonstration would happen with or without a permit.
-In the fall of 1969 the 'red squad,' a plain-clothes Chicago police squad, formed and focused on Weather activity in Chicago.
-Multiple accounts say that they forcefully entered a Weatherman hide-out and hung Robert Roth out of the window by his ankles in a raid.
+In the fall of 1969, the 'red squad', a plain-clothes Chicago police squad, formed and focused on Weather activity in Chicago.
+Multiple accounts say they forcefully entered a Weatherman hide-out and hung Roth out of the window by his ankles in a raid.

 Weather Underground Organization

 The early months of 1970 saw great change for both Weather and Robert Roth.
 He recalled, "My sense of justice… and the person I wanted to be were inextricably linked to what happened with African Americans."
-These sentiments display why Roth joined Weather; he was interested in joining a white movement whose goal was to defeat racism and American imperialism.
-The news of Fred Hampton's murder in December 1969 provided Roth with the feeling of personal responsibility to make a difference.
+The news of Fred Hampton's murder in December 1969 provided Roth with a sense of personal responsibility to make a difference.
 After his time in Chicago, Roth felt Chicago was a war zone which intensified the necessity of Weather's clandestine activity.
-In response to Greenwich Village townhouse explosion, where Terry Robbins, Diana Oughton, and Ted Gold of Weathermen perished.
-Roth grappled with the morality of pursuing a revolution when it endangers peoples' lives.
+In response to the Greenwich Village townhouse explosion, where Terry Robbins, Diana Oughton and Ted Gold of Weathermen died.
+Roth grappled with the morality of pursuing a revolution.

 In his years within the Weather Underground, Roth participated in militant activities aimed against US imperialism and racism.
-While underground Roth participated in Osowatamie, the WUO's short lived newsletter beginning in March 1975.
+Roth participated in Osowatamie, the WUO's short-lived newsletter, beginning in March 1975.
 He served as the leader of editorial coverage.
 Roth surfaced and turned himself in to authorities with Phoebe Hirsch on March 25, 1977.
-He was released on a $1,000 bail on 9/13.
+He was released on $1,000 bail on 9/13.
 He later pleaded guilty to mob action charges and received a $1,000 fine and 2 years probation.

-After Weather Underground
+Later life and activism

 After surfacing from the Weather Underground Organization, Robert Roth moved to San Francisco and joined Prairie Fire Organizing Committee.
-In the 1980s Roth worked with the Pledge of Resistance, a movement dedicated to ending US intervention in Central America.
+In the 1980s, Roth worked with the Pledge of Resistance, a movement dedicated to ending US intervention in Central America.